 Although I had adapted to Italian-style breakfast relatively hiccup free while adjusting to expat life, I should admit: There were plenty of times during the transition that even though I knew I shouldn’t, I would get the occasional afternoon hankering for a cappuccino.
 Of course, I would never have the nerve to order one in a bar.
 Rome’s historic center is home to some tourist traps that would gladly make a cappuccino any time of the day, but I lived in Monti and never wanted make that schlep just for an afternoon cappuccino, especially because it would most likely taste like mud.

 I was honestly a bit fearful the first time I ordered a marocchino on my own; I dreaded having to explain myself if the barista questioned me.
 The descriptors weren’t in my vocabulary and I didn’t want to look like a mumbling idiot.
 Yet there was no reason to fret!
-Just as all the barristas in the U.S. know exactly what to make when a guest orders a latte, all the baristas in Italy that I have encountered from Rome up are well-versed in the art of marocchino making; they say south of Rome, not so much as the marocchino is more Northern Italian.
+Just as all the baristas in the U.S. know exactly what to make when a guest orders a latte, all the baristas in Italy that I have encountered from Rome up are well-versed in the art of marocchino making; they say south of Rome, not so much as the marocchino is more Northern Italian.
+They must have some stellar training, like how people do when they go for a Barista Course Melbourne, or elsewhere!

 The drink itself originated in Piedmont’s Alessandria province, and though it’s name means “Moroccan”, there is nothing genuinely Moroccan about it.
 Rather, the name is derived from the light brown Moroccan leather that the Italians used to make accessories like hats and headbands.
 Alessandria’s shops and cafes may add their own touch to the drink.
 For instance, La Suissa‘s marocchino (pictured) comprises three glorious layers: white, cocoa-powder-dusted foam on top; a coffee-hued, espresso caffeinated center; and a rich, luscious layer of chocolate fondant at the bottom of the glass.